swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/introduction.md

     Run `cd ~` to navigate to your Linux home directory.
 Avoid working in `/mnt/*` paths, as cross-filesystem operations cause severe performance bottlenecks when installing packages with pip.

+## State of the MLOps process

+This part starts from a Jupyter notebook experiment.
+You will address the following issues:

+- [ ] Notebook can be run but is not adequate for production
+- [ ] Codebase and dataset are not versioned
+- [ ] Model steps rely on verbal communication and may be undocumented
+- [ ] Changes to model are not easily visualized